qgis/QGIS-Documentation/source/docs/user_manual/processing/scripts.rst

 There are currently two options for writing Processing algorithms using Python.

-* Extending QgsProcessingAlgorithm
+* Extending :class:`QgsProcessingAlgorithm`
 * Using the @alg decorator

 By using the @alg decorator, you can create your own algorithms by writing the corresponding Python code and adding a few extra lines to supply additional information needed to define the semantics of the algorithm.

-Within QGIS, you can use :guilabel:`Create new script` in the :guilabel:`Scrips` menu at the top of the guilabel:`Processing Toolbox` to open the :guilabel:`Processing Script Editor` where you can write your code.
+Within QGIS, you can use :guilabel:`Create new script` in the :guilabel:`Scrips` menu at the top of the :guilabel:`Processing Toolbox` to open the :guilabel:`Processing Script Editor` where you can write your code.
 To simplify the task, you can start with a script template by using :guilabel:`Create new script from template` from the same menu.
+This opens a template that extends :class:`QgsProcessingAlgorithm`.

 When saving the script to the :file:`scripts` folder (the default location) with a :file:`.py` extension, the algorithm will be made available in the